pballent/hia-covid/index.md

 ### Geocoding the county names in the COVID-19 Dataset
 - Some counties have the same name as the state that they are located in (New York County, Utah County, etc.) and geocoders tended to code these as states, not counties
-- Some areas were included in the COVID-19 dataset that are not at the county level at all (such as at the city level), and in some cases are places that used to be part of different FIPS codes, so the geocoder would sometimes get these codes wrong
+- Some jurisdictions were included in the COVID-19 dataset that are not at the county level at all (such as at the city level), and in some cases are places that used to be part of different FIPS codes, so the geocoder would sometimes get these codes wrong

 ### Data types
 - FIPS codes should be coded as strings and sometimes contain leading zeroes, but they  are often implicitly read as integers/floats in both Excel, Python, and R leading to leading zero loss without explicitly altering their data type during import
 ###  Geographic data consistency
-- Although Puerto Rico was included in the COVID-19 data, and is available in many Census datasets, I was only able to find comprehensive data for educational attainment, poverty, and rural-urban divides in flat file format from the USDA Economic Research Service, which omitted Puerto Rico in their poverty estimates, which I used as the backbone of my counties dataset.
+- Although Puerto Rico was included in the COVID-19 data, and is available in many Census datasets, I was only able to find comprehensive data for educational attainment, poverty, and rural-urban divides in flat-file format from the USDA Economic Research Service, which omitted Puerto Rico in their poverty estimates, which I used as the backbone of my counties dataset.

 ### API performance
 - Using the Census API, the average call/response time for a single variable for a single county that I clocked was about 1.5 seconds, so for roughly 3300 counties, it took about 80 minutes to look up a single variable
 - Looking up several variables took many hours (overnight)
-- This illustrates the performance benefit of using a .CSV for this purpose, but finding .CSVs was difficult -- Next time, using something like Google Cloud with public data sets preloaded would be by far preferable then going out and finding my own or using the Census API
+- This illustrates the performance benefit of using a .CSV for this purpose -- Next time, using something like Google Cloud with public data sets preloaded would be by far preferable than going out and finding my own or using the Census API

 ### Google mobility data
 - Google mobility data was not available for every county for every day
 - This may have been because there were not enough Google users in that county on a specific day to a) protect the privacy of users and b) calculate valid measurements
-- There was also a “revision” made to the files which I found may have resulted in a fair amount of missing data during mid-August into early September
+- There was also a “revision” made to the files which I found may have resulted in a fair amount of missing data from mid-August into early September
 - I reached out to Google via Twitter and email, but I was never able to determine what the issue was/is
 - The residential change from baseline was a) the most reliably populated, and b) unaffected by this issue, so I ended up using it in my regression to avoid dropping large percentages of the data for this period.